ConceptaNjolima/MyTNTResources/Week 1/[ENG1.3] Intro to creating new app and React.md

   * The library sets up the environment with the latest TypeScript features and optimizes the app for production

 * Demo - create React Project
-  * `yarn create-react-app my-app --template typescript` is the command to run in the terminal.
+  * `create-react-app my-app --template typescript` is the command to run in the terminal.
 Breaking down the command:
-     * `yarn` - command line programing for installing JS packages from npm
      * `create-react-app` - library for generating the environment
      * `my-app` - name of the app
      * `--template typescript` - use the TypeScript template